STAT545-UBC-hw-2018-19/hw01-JasmineLib/STAT545_Gapminder_hw01.md

 ### Compute the mean of each dataset:

-Compute the average of the values in each vector using the 'mean' function Note: to remove missing values, use na.rm (see ?mean in search.)
+Compute the average of the values in each vector using the 'mean' function Note: to remove missing values in a vector, use na.rm (see ?mean in search.)

 ``` r
 (mean_fluorm1 = mean(fluor_m1))